 Residents may bring their own mini-refrigerators to campus as long as they are smaller than 4.5 cubic feet and operate on 110/120 VAC.
 Residents who do not remove personal mini-refrigerators upon checking out will have their student accounts charged $40 per hour for removal and $160 for refrigerator disposal.

 Right to Housing Privileges

-In signing a Housing License Agreement, each resident agrees to abide by whatever regulations may be established by the university, Housing and Dining Services, the Residential Life staff, the Student Dormitory Council or the individual living units.
+In signing a Housing License Agreement, each resident agrees to abide by whatever regulations may be established by the university, Housing Services, the Residential Life staff, the Student Dormitory Council or the individual living units.
 Any resident student whose conduct does not meet the standards established for the university community may be denied the privilege of campus residency.

 Room Condition Responsibility